-Melissa Zeph - Managing Director
+Melissa Zeph - Executive Producer

 Melissa has been with JTP since 2006.
 She holds a BA in Business from the University of South Florida and has been working in non-profit management, marketing, public relations and design since her career began.
-Melissa has worked with The American Red Cross Clearwater, Florida Chapter, The National Drowning Prevention Coalition, Koka Booth Amphitheatre at Regency Park, CC Communications Special Events Department, the Clayton Center, and the Town of Cary Parks, Recreation and Cultural Resources Department.
+Melissa has worked with The American Red Cross Clearwater, Florida Chapter, The National Drowning Prevention Coalition, Koka Booth Amphitheatre at Regency Park, the Clayton Center, and the Town of Cary Parks, Recreation and Cultural Resources Department.
 In addition to her work with JTP, Melissa enjoys volunteering and mentoring up-and-coming arts managers.

-John Honeycutt - Financial Manager
+Marguerite LeBlanc - Financial Manager

-Melissa Reilly (Production Associate) graduated from Muhlenberg College, Allentown, PA with a BA in Human Resources and Psychology.
+Melissa R graduated from Muhlenberg College, Allentown, PA with a BA in Human Resources and Psychology.
 She has lived in Raleigh, NC for 25 years with her husband and two children, ages 20 and 22.
 Melissa has worked with JTP for the past 4 years assisting the Artistic Director and Managing Director doing administrative work for all productions and camps.
 Some of her responsibilities include issuing contracts and collecting actor bios, ticket sales, and camp registration and payment.
 Melissa’s contributions to JTP continue to grow over time and she has proven to be a valuable staff member insuring things function smoothly behind the scenes for JTP.